Oil falls after Harvey floods U.S. refineries

-Oil prices fell on Friday in the wake of Hurricane Harvey, which has killed more than 40 people and brought record flooding to the oil heartland of Texas, paralysing over a quarter of the U.S. refining industry.
+Oil prices slipped on Friday in the wake of Hurricane Harvey, which has killed more than 40 people and brought record flooding to the oil heartland of Texas, paralysing a quarter of the U.S. refining industry.

-Harvey, downgraded to a tropical storm and losing steam as it moved inland, shut at least 4.4 million barrels per day (bpd) of refining capacity, according to company reports and Reuters estimates.
+Harvey, downgraded to a tropical storm and losing steam as it moved inland, shut at least 4.4 million barrels per day (bpd) of refining capacity.

-That sparked fears of a fuel shortage ahead of the Labor Day weekend, and cut refinery demand for crude oil, widening the spread between oil products and crude, particularly between U.S. gasoline and light crude.
+That sparked fears of a fuel shortage before the Labor Day weekend and cut refinery demand for crude, widening the spread between U.S. gasoline and crude.

 This gasoline "crack spread" hit a high of $27.79 a barrel on Friday, up $10 in a week.

-U.S. crude was last down 45 cents at $46.78 a barrel.
-The contract rebounded 2.8 per cent on Thursday but is still heading for a weekly decline of around 2 per cent.
+U.S. crude was last down 10 cents at $47.13 a barrel.
+The contract rebounded 2.8 per cent on Thursday but is heading for a weekly decline of around 2 per cent.

 U.S. gasoline hit a two-year high above $2 a gallon on Thursday, but eased back on Friday.
 The gasoline September futures contract settled up 25.52 cents, or 13.5 per cent, at $2.1399 on the last day of trading in the contract.
 Gasoline for October opened much lower on Friday, at $1.7744 a gallon.